catalyst-cloud/catalystcloud-docs/source/tutorials/using-docker-machine-on-the-catalyst-cloud.rst

  At this point you are referencing a local ``Dockerfile`` but the image is being built on the remote Docker Engine cloud instance.

-Now lets instantiate the image we have just built as a running container:
+Now instantiate the image you have just built as a running container:

 .. code-block:: bash

  $ docker run -d -p 80:80 yourname/nginx
  3f47ef854fbe7d58b0e14e8ce2407ddb00b0883399aa1ff434c50fcfe1406750

-Lets check we have a running container:
+Check you have a running container:

 .. code-block:: bash